 Scotland and Northern Ireland have adopted the same law in the vast majority of cases, but we make no promises as to full compliance with Scottish law.

 Your business model might include taking advertising in some way.
-Our documents do not regulate the terms of any advertising.
-That deal is between you and your advertiser, rather than between you and your visitors as your T&C are.
-But we do include general terms intended to protect you from a claim by a site user in respect of anything he or she might claim against you.
+Our legal documents do not regulate the terms of any advertising.
+That deal is between you and your advertiser, rather than between you and your visitors as your website terms and conditions are.
+But we do include general terms intended to protect you from a claim by a site user in respect of anything they might claim against you.

 Customer data storage

-We make sure your user does not expect you to keep his data indefinitely, or at all.
-We also cover you against any claim that you are in breach of any customer “right” covering his data.
+We make sure your user does not expect you to keep their personal data indefinitely, or at all.
+We also cover you against any claim that you are in breach of any customer 'right' covering their personal data.

 Basis of Contract